Love Has Won: Structure and abuse allegations

 A core group of 12–20 members lived with Carlson in Crestone, a small town in Saguache County in southern Colorado.
-The group did daily livestreams on YouTube in order to recruit more members, solicit donations, and promote New Age goods, alternative medicine products, and vitamin supplements.
+The group did daily livestreams on YouTube to recruit more members, solicit donations, and promote New Age goods, alternative medicine products, and vitamin supplements.
 The group offered "etheric surgery", which cost $88 per session, claiming that it could remove sickness and "negative energy" from the body.

 The group has been described as a cult by ex-members and numerous media outlets.
 Ex-members accused the group of physical abuse and sleep deprivation, with members allegedly only being allowed to sleep for 4–5 hours a night.
 The Saguache County Sheriff's Office reported that they had received "many complaints" about the group from families, about "brainwashing" and fraud.
 In May 2020, a member of the group was found wandering the wilderness disoriented, naked, and dehydrated, after being described by the group as lacking the "right energy" and being on "the wrong side of the mountain".
-Despite the group banning drink and drugs for members, Carlson was accused of drinking large amounts of alcohol and subsequently behaving abusively.
+Despite the group banning drinking and drugs for members, Carlson was accused of drinking large amounts of alcohol and subsequently behaving abusively.
 The group was featured on an episode of Dr. Phil in September 2020, where Carlson and two members were confronted with claims of abuse, which they denied.

 History

 WhiteEagle left Carlson for another lightworker he had recruited from New York around 2014.
 Carlson gained her first follower, Miguel Lamboy, the same year.
 Miguel would serve as the manager of the group's logistics and finances.
-The movement began to grow from 2014 onwards, mainly by the internet.
-The group travelled between Colorado, Oregon, California and Florida prior to 2018, before moving to Moffat, Colorado.
-Jason Castillo would gain the position as the final "Father God" in 2018.
+The movement began to grow from 2014 onwards, mainly through the internet.
+The group travelled between Colorado, Oregon, California, and Florida before 2018, before moving to Moffat, Colorado.
+Jason Castillo became the final "Father God" in 2018.
 The group briefly moved to the island of Kauai in Hawaii in August 2020, where they were met with hostility from locals after Carlson publicly proclaimed that she was the Hawaiian goddess Pele.
 A multi-day protest ensued, with protestors lighting driftwood fires and chanting Hawaiian prayers around the rented property the group were staying in.
-Video footage provided to The Denver Post by Love Has Won member Lauryn Suarez showed eggs and rocks being thrown at the house, as well as the broken windows of the house and the SUV parked in the driveway.
+Video footage provided to The Denver Post by Love Has Won member Lauryn Suarez showed eggs and rocks being thrown at the house, as well as broken windows and an SUV parked in the driveway.
 The mayor of Kauai, Derek Kawakami, intervened to negotiate the departure of the group from the island.
 They subsequently flew to Kahului Airport on Maui, but were convinced to fly back to Colorado in September 2020.

 In September 2020, Carlson reportedly was in poor health and was paralyzed from the waist down, with Carlson herself stating that she had cancer.
 In early April 2021, the group was located in an RV park in Mount Shasta in northern California, but were asked to leave due to overcrowding.
 Carlson was last seen alive by someone outside the group on April 10, 2021.